by Tim Gilmore, 9/12/2013

 And it becomes apparent to me, as it has at certain previous moments, that LaVilla was a whole world.
 It had the gravity of a black hole.
 So much good happened here, and so much bad.
 So much life.
 So much.

-And Terry walks down Broad Street to the former Progress Furniture Company warehouse at 318.
+And Terry walks down Broad Street to the old Progress Furniture Company Building at 318.

 On the first floor is sheet rock and carpet and an old barber shop setup with a couple of these-days-collectible barber chairs in all the patience of their lost time.

-But up the stairs, the old warehouse becomes bare.
+But up the stairs, the old building becomes bare.
 Brick walls.
 Wooden slats.
 Boarded windows.
 And then the very strange thing.

 We step through a door, on the second floor, and step from the warehouse onto a front porch.